Updated September 19, 2025

 Grass Hay

-In addition to loose hay, woven hay accessories like mats, danglies, and huts can make chewing even more interesting and engaging.
+Beyond loose hay, you can offer woven hay accessories like mats, danglies, and huts can make chewing even more interesting and engaging.
+If your rabbit is chewing destructively, it may be a sign they don’t have enough hay to keep busy.

 Certain Types of Untreated Wood